 In this regard the materiality of the issue in the current NEM arrangements is negligible.
 However, with future changes to the generation mix within the NEM, the potential for the issue to arise in future cannot be disregarded.
-Therefore, in order to ensure the Rules are robust going forward, it is appropriate to make the draft Rule to ensure that an embedded generator would be efficiently compensated for the benefits it provides to the transmission network.
+Therefore, in order to ensure the NER is robust going forward, it is appropriate to make the rule as made to ensure that an embedded generator would be efficiently compensated for the benefits it provides to the transmission network.